hypoport/MockInjector/README.md

 ============
 Use a single statement to populate your object under test with (Mockito-)mocks

-What's new in Version 2.0?
+What's new in Version 3.0?
 --------------------------
-No special support for injection of providers anymore.
-Providers will be mocked like all other classes.
+No annotation needed on constructor, if there's just one constructor in the class that gets the dependencies injected.

 How do I use it?
 ================

+**Best used with package scope fields!**

-1. Annotate your dependencies (you already did that, right?)
+1. Optional: Annotate your dependencies
-2. call injectMocks(classUnderTest)
+2. call injectMocks(ClassUnderTest.class)
 3. configure your mocks if necessary

 Runs out of the box with javax, jakarta, spring and guice annotations.
 Initializing all injected dependencies of a service with